The Boiler: Split of The Specials

 Prior to the split of The Specials in the summer of 1981, Jerry Dammers started working again on "The Boiler", making different remixes and after the split Jerry Dammers finally produced "The Boiler".
 This also helped to keep the outside world quiet about the future, and hopefully to help heal the wounds of the split.
 They recorded it with Jerry Dammers on keyboard, John Bradbury on drums, John Shipley from The Swinging Cats on guitar, and Dick Cuthell on brass, with Nicky Summers on bass.
 After going on tour with Rico Rodriguez, they also recorded "Jungle Music," this time with Horace Panter on bass.
 Not long after that, Horace left The Specials.
 Jerry Dammers, John Bradbury, Dick Cuthell, Rico Rodriguez, John Shipley, Rhoda Dakar and some new members went on until 1984 as The Special AKA.

-The release
+Release

 The song was released on 11 January 1982 under the name of “Rhoda with the Special AKA.”
-There is only one (live) TV performance of this song, on The Oxford Roadshow, with no band, instead using the instrumental version from the B-side of "The Boiler" (called "Theme from the Boiler").
+There is only one (live) TV performance of this song, on the Oxford Road Show, with no band, instead using the instrumental version from the B-side of "The Boiler" (called "Theme from the Boiler").
 The song with “the difficult message” received limited radio-play because of its subject, but still it managed to reach number 35 in the charts.
 For Jerry Dammers it was about ideals, making a statement, not making money; this song was meant to be heard once.
 Of course, it didn't help to get a firmer base for the band and 2 Tone records but that wasn't something Jerry was thinking about.